-Every year ASP hosts a summer colloquium designed for graduate students.
-The colloquium brings together lecturers and graduate students to NCAR for three weeks for classroom presentations and other forms of instruction and interaction.
-The workshop generally includes about 25 student participants, and several lecturers from NCAR and the community at large.
-In recent years, the colloquia have included both lectures and hands on tutorials with student projects.
+Every year, the Advanced Study Program hosts a summer colloquium designed for graduate students on subjects that represent new or rapidly developing areas of research for which good course material may not yet be available.
+The colloquium brings together lecturers and graduate students to NCAR and generally includes about 25 student participants, and several lecturers from NCAR and the community at large.

 You can learn more about this opportunity by visiting the funder's website.

 - The summer colloquium is designed for graduate students.

 Find more grants like this

 Find more grants like the Advanced Study Program: Summer Colloquium by joining Instrumentl.